 - Benefits Changes refers to changes in the Plan or eligibilities.
-There were benefit changes since the prior valuation.
-The City moved all Medicare Part A and Part B eligible, and Medicare Part B only eligible plan participants to the new fully insured Medicare Advantage plan offered by Anthem, effective January 1, 2020.
-Only Medicare Part A eligible participants who didn't buy into Medicare Part B are covered under the City's self-insured plan offered to non-Medicare eligible plan participants. - Census Changes refers to differences in the valuation census due to members terminating, retiring, dying, and becoming disabled at rates different than expected. - Demographic assumption changes refer to the changes in demographic assumptions.
-There were no demographic assumption changes this year. - Healthcare Claims and Trend changes refer to the change in projected healthcare cost vs. actual healthcare cost redeveloped at 2019.
-In addition, the trends were reset to reflect the current marketplace.
+There were no benefit changes since the prior valuation. - Census Changes refers to differences in the valuation census due to members terminating, retiring, dying, and becoming disabled at rates different than expected. - Demographic assumption changes refer to the changes in demographic assumptions.
+There were no demographic assumption changes this year. - Healthcare Claims and Trend changes refer to the change in projected healthcare cost vs. actual healthcare cost redeveloped at 2020.
+The claims and trends were last developed in 2019 and trended to 2020.